Attorney David I. Fuchs

 Whether an auto crash, a slip, and fall, or a workplace injury, accidents are unpleasant and unfortunate events.
 Not only does an injury place a financial strain on a family due to lost earning potential, but navigating the world of personal injury law can prove to be a major challenge.
 Many people may dismiss charges altogether, believing that the financial compensation is not enough to make up for the difficulty and expenses of an injury.
-If you or a loved one suffered an injury, the Fort Lauderdale personal injury attorneys at Law Offices of David I. Fuchs offers a free consultation to assess the value of your Fort Lauderdale personal injury case and discuss further steps.
+If you or a loved one suffered an injury, the Fort Lauderdale personal injury attorneys at David I. Fuchs, Injury & Accident Lawyer, P.A. offers a free consultation to assess the value of your Fort Lauderdale personal injury case and discuss further steps.

 The value of a personal injury case stems from damages, the monetary value of a case based on criteria such as:

 Every case is different, and the real value of your personal case depends entirely on the circumstances.
 Lost wages, for example, will vary depending on how severe the injury.
 Not all personal injury cases involve wrongful death either.

 Future earning potential is the value that a court decides a person could have made, were they not injured in an accident.
 This represents the value he or she loses by becoming unable to perform his or her old work.
 These damages only apply in cases of permanent disability.